-Parents are welcome to have a tour of the school with the Principal.
+Parents are welcome to have a tour of the school with the Head.
 Lessons are taught as normal and you are welcome to speak to staff as you are shown around the school.

 Prospective pupils may come and spend a Taster Day (more for Senior pupils) with the class of the appropriate age group.
 This gives teachers the opportunity to get to know the pupil and assess them.
 It also enables pupils to get a feel for the school and get to know some of the children in their class.